vikashoo7/DOC/Docker/Docker.md

 -----------------------------------------------------------------

-pushing the image to the docker hub
+Pushing the image to the docker hub
 ------

 	1. python applicaiotn